For the Latest Information on COVID-19 in the USA, see:

 TPR will be an elective alternative to the current double blind anonymous journal peer review offered

-THMT is pleased to add Transparent Peer Review as an option for authors to consider and participate.
-Beginning January 2023, authors of manuscript submissions can opt in to have a complete accounting and history of their manuscript peer review reports — including their own responses to commentary reports — published at the same time as their manuscript.
+BHTY is pleased to add Transparent Peer Review as an option for authors to consider and participate.
+Authors of manuscript submissions can opt in to have a complete accounting and history of their manuscript peer review reports — including their own responses to commentary reports — published at the same time as their manuscript.
 Readers will be able to see the transparent exchange(s) between authors and reviewers.

 Why are we doing it?